SAKryukov/microtonal-fabric/article/Multi-EDO/article.md

 ## Implementation

+The implementation section does not cover all the Microtonal Fabric techniques, it is only focused on some key or interesting aspects relevant to the two applications described in the present articles.
+Some may need a separate article to cover.

 ### Why Start Button?

 Both applications have "Start" or power-on ![power-on](standby-on.png) buttons.
 Before the user clicks the button, nothing playable is visualized.
 Why?
 Basically, this is done to avoid the loss of the very first note played by the user.
 It would happen due to Web Audio *autoplay blocking*.
 The audio is available only after the user has interacted with the site (by clicking, tapping, pressing keys, etc.) Please see the [autoplay documentation] for more detail.